How Tiger Woods accidentally helped Bronson Burgoon qualify for the British Open

 As Burgoon relayed Wednesday evening on SiriusXM PGA Tour Radio, he and Woods got into a discussion right before the round finished.

-The topic of the Open Championship came up in the chat, and that was important with four spots in the major – via the Open Qualifying Series – being up for grabs out of the Quicken Loans National based on high finishers there not already exempt into Carnoustie.
+The topic of the British Open came up in the chat, and that was important with four spots in the major – via the Open Qualifying Series – being up for grabs out of the Quicken Loans National based on high finishers there not already exempt into Carnoustie.

 Once the topic of the Open arose, the discussion proved to be tremendously productive for Burgoon…